Narrating The Brand Stories Through Colours - Leaf Design Studio

 If you could list a few positive outcomes of this pandemic, what would they be?

-Leaf Design.
-We have a short answer here –– stay positive, no matter what!
+We have a short answer here – stay positive, no matter what!

 Any parting words of wisdom to those in this industry?

-Leaf Design.
-It is necessary to look beyond ourselves, understand and see how we could make a difference for others.
+It is necessary to look beyond ourselves, understand and see how we can make a difference for others.
 We applied this principle to everything we did, including the new work opportunities.
 Possessing empathy is important; remember the famous quote from the film Dr Strange “It is not about you!”